 Over the years, forward thinking individuals, industry and local governments have ensured that Heggie’s Rock was protected.
 With Heggie’s Rock Preserve, The Nature Conservancy is furthering that goal by working with private groups, volunteers and state and local agencies to monitor the rare plants on the site, eradicate non-native invasive species and protect it from excessive erosion.
 Development from the rapidly growing Augusta area and nearby Fort Gordon means the site has become vulnerable to unsupervised use.
 The Nature Conservancy is working to educate the community about the preserve and encouraging supervised tours to showcase this natural wonder.

 Open on a limited basis.
-Please make arrangements to visit the preserves by calling (404) 873-6946 or emailing email@example.com.
+For a listing of current tour dates and to sign up for a tour, please visit our events page.
+Arrangements can also be made by calling (404) 873-6946 or emailing firstname.lastname@example.org.